-ShowSqueeze, SnapStream's transcoding engine, quickly converts native MPEG-2 recordings to H.264 or WMV.
-Because these video codecs are compressed, you can store more TV without having to buy extra storage.
-To shorten the two-step process of record then transcode, ShowSqueeze Live lets you initiate transcodes in real-time, in sync with the broadcast.
-When the recording's done, it's ready to go in the output format.
+ShowSqueeze, SnapStream's transcoding feature, quickly converts native MPEG-2 recordings to H.264 or WMV.
+Because of better compression, you can store more TV without having to buy extra storage.
+To shorten the two-step process of record-then-transcode, ShowSqueeze Live lets you initiate transcodes in real-time, in sync with a recording.
+When the recording's done, it's ready to go in the converted format.
 For that extra level of customization and control, set up Workflows to automate transcodes and other manual tasks.

 SnapStream's ShowSqueeze feature can transcode to H.264 (also known as AVC), QuickTime (H.264 + AAC), WMV 7 and WMV 9 (Windows Media Video).
 These compressed formats are the gold standard when it comes to Internet streaming because they offer similar video quality at smaller sizes.
 In fact, H.264 delivers the same quality at half the bit-rate and size of MPEG-2.
 H.264 is king for the iPhone and iPad, and anything high defintion, such as Blu-ray discs.
 H.264 is universally playable in QuickTime, which is freely available for both Mac and Windows.
 WMV 9 naturally plays in Windows Media Player, which is also freely available for Windows or Mac.

 Workflows allow you to set up recurring actions for specific types of recordings.
 Workflows provide a high level of granularity and customization to help automate administrative and user-level tasks.
 For example: